Ceol na nGael

 Many of the Ceol na nGael hosts over the years continue to work in the media, long after they've graduated.
 The program was hosted in the mid-'80s by Patti Anne Brown, an anchor at Fox News Channel, and by Kathleen Biggins, a CBS Radio producer who is also the host of A Thousand Welcomes, WFUV's popular Saturday morning program of traditional Irish music.
 Mary Snow worked at both CNN and Al Jazeera, Marie Hickey is currently at Extra TV, and Mary Maguire worked at The Corporation for Public Broadcasting.

-Current Hosts: Allie Small and Matt Cuzzi
+Current Hosts: Matt Cuzzi and Lauren McNamara

 Matt Cuzzi is from Montrose, New York and has family roots in County Kerry and County Tyrone.
 Listening to Ceol na nGael on Sunday afternoons has been a tradition in Matt’s family that started with his grandmother and grandfather, and Matt has fond memories of hearing his sister Tara on the program when she was a Fordham student.
 “As soon as I became a Fordham student, I knew I wanted to become involved in Ceol na nGael and keep the tradition alive in my family,” Matt says.
 He is excited to be able to share his favorite Irish songs and tunes with listeners every Sunday.